billthefish/LDrawDesignPad/docs/readme.txt

 + = New feature  * = Bugfix   - = Removed feature

+v2.0.4
+* Fixed several bugs with the color replace dialog

 v2.0.3
 + Updated error check to use the new standard for collinear liness